Unity Dow: Early career (1983–1991)

-Diswai qualified as an attorney in 1983 and began working in the chambers of the Attorney General as a criminal prosecutor in Gaborone.
+Diswai qualified as an attorney in 1983 and began working in the chambers of the Attorney-General of Botswana as a criminal prosecutor in Gaborone.
 She married a United States national, Peter Nathan Dow, on 7 March 1984.
 The couple made their home in Mochudi, with their three children.
 In 1986, Dow entered private practice specialising in criminal law, opening the firm Dow Malakaila, the first all-woman law firm in the country.
 That year, she became one of the founding members of the first women's group in Botswana Emang Basadi (Stand Up for Women).
-In 1988, the firm's name was changed to Dow Lesetedi and Company.
+In 1988, the firm's name was later changed to Dow Lesetedi and Company.
 That year, she co-founded the organisation Women and Law in Southern Africa (WLSA) to advocate for women and children's rights through litigation.
 From 1988 to 1991, Dow conducted research for WLSA, helping to complete a regional study on human rights for women in six neighboring countries.
 In 1990, she helped establish the Metlhaetsile Women's Information Centre to promote education on women's rights under the law.

 In 1990, Dow filed suit in the High Court of Botswana to challenge the Nationality law of Botswana.
 Under the 1984 Citizenship Act, only illegitimate children could derive nationality through their mother.
 As two of her three children with Peter were born after their marriage, they were not considered Batswana.
 Fearful that there was a possibility that when Peter's residency permit expired in 1992, her family might be forced to move or split up, Dow initiated Unity Dow v Attorney-General, alleging that the Citizenship Law was discriminatory and contravened her right to avoid demeaning and inhumane punishment.
 The court found in favour of Dow concurring that the law impacted her free choice of whom to marry, could force her to be separated from her family if her husband and children's residency permits were not renewed, and was discriminatory.